Jskoenig/Euler-Project/README.md

-# Euler-Project
+# Euler-Project 1-10
 Problems 1-10 solved in Java on NetBeans IDE.
+Code is not commented.